ROSEMARY

 Rosemary is native to the Mediterranean region and Asia, and gets its name from Latin “ros marinus” or “dew of the sea”.
 Rosemary was considered sacred to ancient Egyptians, Romans, and Greeks.

-Rosemary has a piney astringent flavor, and aroma similar to tea and charred wood.
-Best used as seasoning for savory foods or meats, or prepared as an herbal tea.
-Blend with oregano and thyme as the foundation for a simple herbal seasoning.
+Rosemary has a piney astringent flavor and aroma similar to tea and charred wood.
+Best used as a seasoning for savory foods or meats or prepared as an herbal tea.
+Blendit with Oregano and Thyme as the foundation for a simple herbal seasoning.

 INGREDIENTS